SmallTailTeam/SmallTail.Asf.BigInventoryFixer/README.md

-### Fix methods
+### What exactly does this do

-Currently, these fix methods are attempted
+Currently, these are the fix methods are being attempted
 - Gem sack unpacking
 - Gem sack packing

+These methods proved to be working ways of fixing big inventories when they have phantom items.

 ### Usage